hdShang/arxiv-daily/docs/cs-RO/2025-06-02/papers/250601944v1-feel-the-force-contact-driven-learning-from-humans.md

 ---
 layout: default
-title: Feel the Force: Contact-Driven Learning from Humans
+title: "Feel the Force: Contact-Driven Learning from Humans"
 ---

 # Feel the Force: Contact-Driven Learning from Humans